Money and productive efficiency - Evidence from a high-inflation country

 Başçı E., Mahmud S. F., Yucel E. M.

-• Anahtar Kelimeler: high inflation, inventories, manufacturing, money demand by firms, stochastic frontier estimation, Turkey, RELATIVE PRICE VARIABILITY, REAL CASH BALANCES, UNITED-STATES, FRONTIER, LIQUIDITY, ECONOMY, MODEL
+• Keywords: high inflation, inventories, manufacturing, money demand by firms, stochastic frontier estimation, Turkey, RELATIVE PRICE VARIABILITY, REAL CASH BALANCES, UNITED-STATES, FRONTIER, LIQUIDITY, ECONOMY, MODEL

 This paper examines how money balances held by manufacturing firms affect their efficiency in generating sales revenue in a high-inflation economy.
 The analysis employs data from Turkish firms to estimate a stochastic frontier model, finding a strong positive association between the firms' money holdings and their efficiency.
 However the role of money balances seems to diminish as firms hold higher raw material inventories.